Molly Burhans: Career

-Early life
+Early life and education

 Burhans was born in Manhattan, New York to Debra, a professor of computer science, and William, a researcher in molecular oncology, who died in 2019.
 Although she attended church as an adolescent, she became a practicing Catholic only while pursuing an undergraduate degree.
-While visiting a monastery in northwestern Pennsylvania during a weeklong service trip, she observed that the monastery lacked comprehensive land management plans, and began researching the ways that improved land management of worldwide Catholic landholdings could aid environmentalism.
+While visiting a Benedictine monastery in Pennsylvania during a weeklong service trip, she observed that the monastery lacked comprehensive land management plans, and began researching the ways that improved land management of worldwide Catholic landholdings could aid environmentalism.

+Burhans earned a Master of Science in Ecological Design from the Conway School of Landscape Design in Massachusetts, where she was a Sustainable Communities Initiative Fellow.
+Before that she studied philosophy at Canisius University in Buffalo, New York, where she also minored in dance.
+During her undergraduate years, she became involved in social justice initiatives, urban agriculture, and interdisciplinary approaches to sustainability.
+She attended high school at City Honors School in Buffalo, New York.

+Before her work in cartography and environmental systems, Burhans worked as a laboratory technician at Roswell Park Comprehensive Cancer Center, contributing to research on DNA replication, oxidative stress, and genomic instability.
+She also developed a background in scientific illustration and media production through training in biological illustration at Cornell University’s Shoals Marine Laboratory.

+Burhans is currently a student in Social Sciences at the Pontifical University of Saint Thomas Aquinas (Angelicum) in Rome, Italy.
+She also serves as the inaugural Ignazio Danti, O.P.
+Fellow in Geography through The Catholic University of America’s Leonum Institute for AI and Emerging Technologies.